 In short, there are risks.
 They are not likely to occur, but if they do, you could lose your liability protection.

 For example, if the North Dakota Secretary of State is unsuccessful in reaching your LLC’s Registered Agent, you may lose your good standing status, and the state has the authority to terminate your LLC.

 Additionally, if a process server is unsuccessful in reaching your LLC’s North Dakota Registered Agent about a lawsuit (they’ll try a few times), a court case can proceed in your absence and you might not even know about it.
-Worse, the court could place a judgment against you if you aren’t there to defend yourself.
+Worse, the court could enter a default judgment against your LLC if you aren’t there to defend yourself.

 A few reasons a process server might not be able to reach your LLC’s Registered Agent in North Dakota:

 - you, your friend, or family member are not there during business hours